trankimtung/aws-llmops-workshop/docs/part-01/40-deploying-to-aws.md

 cdk bootstrap aws://$AWS_ACCOUNT_ID/$AWS_REGION --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess
 ```

-> Note: CDK bootstrapping should take approximately 2 minutes to complete.
+> CDK bootstrapping should take approximately 2 minutes to complete.
 You only need to perform this step once per AWS account and region.

 With the AWS environment bootstrapped, you're now ready to deploy the demo application.